mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

-The Ling Standard Products internal iris valve, possibly the most common within the Third Imperium, have singular small windows of about 10–20 centimetres.
+The Ling Standard Products internal iris valve, possibly the most common within the Third Imperium, have singular small windows of about 10–20 centimeters.
 These will, when closed, be at about face height, although other manufacturers differ in their designs.
 Iris valves come in standard size but can be made to order, so do not expect them to all be the same.
 They will certainly have a camera set above the surround, the imagery